HansSchouten/pmtiles2mbtiles/README.md

 # pmtiles2mbtiles
-Convert pmtiles to mbtiles - 35x faster than tile-join
+Convert PMTiles to MBTiles - 35x faster than tile-join